 The Owen Wister Award is the highest honor given by Western Writers of America.
 Originally sponsored by Levi Strauss Corporation of San Francisco, the Owen Wister Award was first called the Saddleman Award.
 It made its debut at the Fort Smith, Arkansas, convention of Western Writers of America, Inc., on June 22, 1961, with the award presented to Will Henry (Henry Wilson Allen).

 Originally, the award was given to the author of the best book of the year (from the then five Spur categories: nonfiction, historical novel, novel, juvenile, and “short material”).
-In 1967 the rules were changed and the award is now given for “Outstanding Contributions to the American West.”
-Since that time, the award to be given to non-writers such as John Wayne, John Ford, and Clint Eastwood.
+In 1967 the rules were changed and the award was given for “Outstanding Contributions to the American West” and was presented to non-writers such as John Wayne, John Ford, and Clint Eastwood.